 Dr. Goldbloom was born in Montreal and raised in Quebec and Nova Scotia.
 He completed an honours degree, majoring in government, at Harvard University and then attended the University of Oxford as a Rhodes Scholar where he obtained an MA in physiological sciences.
 He trained in medicine and psychiatry at McGill University and is a Professor of Psychiatry at the University of Toronto.
 Dr. Goldbloom's activities have been recognized and awarded by his peers and students.
 He has authored numerous scientific articles and book chapters and has provided talks and lectures to student, professional and public audiences.
 He is the editor of two textbooks in psychiatry and co-author with Dr. Pier Bryden of the best-selling book How Can I Help?
 A Week in My Life as a Psychiatrist.
+His most recent book, We Can Do Better: Urgent Innovations to Improve Mental Health Access and Care, was published in 2021.
 He maintains an active clinical and teaching role at the Centre for Addiction and Mental Health, where he serves as Senior Medical Advisor.
 He served as Vice-Chair and then Chair of the Board of the Mental Health Commission of Canada from 2007 to 2015.
-He is a member of the boards of the Graham Boeckh Foundation, Jack.org, and CAMH Foundation.
+He is a member of the boards of the Graham Boeckh Foundation, The Daymark Foundation, and The CAMH Foundation.
 In addition to his professional activities, Dr. Goldbloom is a member of the Board of Directors of the Royal Conservatory of Music and a past Chair of the Board of Governors of the Stratford Shakespeare Festival of Canada.
 He is an Officer of the Order of Canada.